jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

 # Module 5 - Ingest and load data into the Data Warehouse

-This module teaches students how to ingest data into the data warehouse through T-SQL scripts and Synapse Analytics integration pipelines.
-The student will learn how to load data into Synapse dedicated SQL pools with PolyBase and COPY using T-SQL.
-The student will also learn how to use workload management along with a Copy activity in a Azure Synapse pipeline for petabyte-scale data ingestion.
+This module teaches you how to ingest data into the data warehouse through T-SQL scripts and Synapse Analytics integration pipelines.
+You will learn how to load data into Synapse dedicated SQL pools with PolyBase and COPY using T-SQL.
+You will also learn how to use workload management along with a Copy activity in a Azure Synapse pipeline for petabyte-scale data ingestion.

-In this module, the student will be able to:
+After completing this module, you will be able to:

 - Perform petabyte-scale ingestion with Azure Synapse Pipelines
 - Import data with PolyBase and COPY using T-SQL